pmspr4100/MA-XML-10-FRENCH/README.md

 ## Introduction

-This repository contains the Turkish Translation of the MIUI Weekly ROM Releases from [xiaomi.eu](http://xiaomi.eu/community/forums/103/).
+This repository contains the French Translation of the MIUI Weekly ROM Releases from [xiaomi.eu].

 Main Translator:
 pms.pr4100